-Gastroesophageal reflux disease (GERD), gastroesophageal reflux disease (GORD), gastric reflux disease, acid reflux disease, or reflux (in infants and young children) is a chronic condition of mucosal damage caused by stomach acid coming up from the stomach into the esophagus, causing a variety of troublesome symptoms including heartburn.
+Gastroesophageal reflux disease (GERD), gastric reflux disease, acid reflux disease, or reflux (in infants and young children) is a chronic condition of mucosal damage caused by stomach acid coming up from the stomach into the esophagus, causing a variety of troublesome symptoms including heartburn.
 GERD is usually caused by changes in the junction between the stomach and the esophagus, including abnormal relaxation of the lower esophageal sphincter.
 It can also be due to the presence of a hiatal hernia.

 Acid Reflux - Esophageal

 Approximately 30 percent of the adult population suffers from some type of GERD.
 This condition develops when gastric contents in the stomach reflux back into the esophagus, causing typical symptoms of heartburn or acid regurgitation.
 This reflux may appear with or without mucosal erosions or relevant complications.